Understanding Psychological Manipulation

 This static serves the abuser's purpose - it drowns out your instincts, your reality, your sense of self.
 But once you understand what the static is, you can begin to tune through it to find the frequency of truth underneath.

 Abusers don't target weak people - they target strong people and systematically dismantle their strength.
-Your voice explains this process matter-of-factly, without minimizing the psychological expertise required to break someone down completely.
+Our voice explains this process matter-of-factly, without minimizing the psychological expertise required to break someone down completely.

 Ready to take action?